cloudspannerecosystem/omegatrade/README.md

 ## 2. Set up the Backend

-Now, the emulator is up and running, let’s clone this repo and run the backend service of OmegaTrade with the emulator.
+Now, the emulator is up and running.
+Let’s clone this repo and run the backend service of OmegaTrade with the emulator.

 ```
 git clone https://github.com/cloudspannerecosystem/omegatrade.git